-Static holds after a regular set are an effective way to extend time under tension and are proven to contribute to stress and hypertrophy.
+Static holds after a regular set are an effective way to extend time under tension and contribute to stress and hypertrophy.

-So are isometrics performed in the middle of a regular set, alternating few repetitions with static holds in several sequences until failure.
+So are isometrics performed in the middle of a standard set, alternating few repetitions with static holds in several sequences until failure.

-The isometric technique employed in Alby Gonzalez’s Isometrics Mass program are an interpretation of pre-exhaust isometrics before your regular, dynamic set.
+The isometric technique employed in Alby Gonzalez’s Isometrics Mass program interprets pre-exhaust isometrics before your regular, dynamic set.

-The pre-exhaust isometrics are particularly effective for creating a strong mind-muscle connection and help you recruit and stimulate a lagging muscle group, thus eliciting growth.
-Of course, they also extent time under tension like the other two methods.
+The pre-exhaust isometrics are particularly effective for creating a solid mind-muscle connection and help you recruit and stimulate a lagging muscle group, thus eliciting growth.
+Of course, they also extend time under tension like the other two methods.

 Interconnection Set: the purpose of this set is to start the sequence by priming your nervous system and prepare it for the isometric and dynamic stress ahead.
 It helps you “groove in” and establish the mind-muscle connection.